 OB Coder Survey | Billing Extra Visits During Pregnancy

-Thank you to the 63 generous coders and billers who answered my questions about billing extra OB visits during the maternity period.
-If we and our payers are following CPT® rules, these extra visits caring for a pregnant patient are separately billable.
-The editorial comments at the start of the Maternity Care and Delivery section […]
+CPT is changing coding for maternity care in 2027.
+How?
+I don’t know.
+But, you can read the announcement on ACOG’s website below. https://www.acog.org/practice-management/coding/coding-library/payment-for-obstetric-services Thank you to the 63 generous coders and billers who answered my questions about billing extra OB visits during the maternity period.
+If we and our payers are following CPT® rules, […]

 Dear Resident, Do you Understand Relative Value Units (RVUs)?

-Measuring physician productivity with work RVUs: News flash!
+Measuring physician productivity with work Relative Value Units (RVUs) News flash!
 Physicians are more interested in medicine than coding.
 No doctor undertook the rigors of medical school in order to be an expert coder.
-But, when residency ends, some physicians will find themselves looking at employment contracts in which their compensation will be determined in part by productivity. […]
+But, when residency ends, some physicians will find themselves looking at employment contracts in which their compensation will be determined in […]

 7 Sure Fire Ways to Owe the Government $4 million in Fines and Repayments | Coding Compliance